enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 ## Header Specification {#header-spec}

-The `Bound-Request` and `Bound-Response` headers are specified as an integer item (the Serial) followed by a parameter list of items.
+The `Bound-Request` and `Bound-Response` header fields are specified as an integer item (the Serial) followed by a parameter list of items.

 The ABNF is as follows: